Samsung November 2022 update rolling out for these Galaxy devices

 Once Samsung’s top of the line product series, the Galaxy Note lineup has been effectively discontinued in favor of the Galaxy Z series foldables.
 That said, many Galaxy Note phones are still quite new and continue to receive updates, on a monthly basis in some cases.

 The Galaxy Note 20 was the first in the product line to get this month’s update, picking it up on November 9.
+Owners of the Galaxy Note 20 and Note 20 Ultra were also treated to an upgrade to Android 13 this month, as a separate update.
 Continuing in release order, the Galaxy Note 10 series got its own update from carriers on November 11.

 - Galaxy Note 20 / 20 Ultra — N98xU1UES3FVJ1 (Released first in the US)

-Note: This article was first published on November 7 and most recently updated on November 16.